ATIC-Yugandhar/cis-eks-kyverno/opentofu/compliant/README.md

 ## Workflow

 1. **Provision Infrastructure**
-   - Run `tofu apply` (or `terraform apply`) from your local machine or CI/CD to create the VPC, EKS, S3 bucket, and the SSM-enabled automation EC2 instance in a private subnet.
+   - Run `tofu apply` from your local machine or CI/CD to create the VPC, EKS, S3 bucket, and the SSM-enabled automation EC2 instance in a private subnet.

 2. **Connect to the Automation Instance (via SSM)**
    - After `tofu apply`, get the SSM connect command: